mihneamanolache/Simple-Python-Ransomware/README.md

 **WARNING**: This program can damage your files!
 My recommendation is to read the guides and only run it on a virtual machine ***at your own risk***.
-I cannot be hold responsible for any file damage due to running this file on any machine.
+I cannot be hold responsible for any file damage due to running this program on any machine.

 # Simple Python Ransomware
 ![Generic badge](https://img.shields.io/badge/Version-1.0.0-RED.svg)